space-wizards/website-content/content/post/20_07_22-progress-report-24.md

 - A variety of gasses with different effects and reactions (tritium fires, anyone?).
 - Fire, fire damage, and heat conduction through walls.
 - Firelocks.
 They also prevent decompression.
-- Gas analyzer. *Contributed by exp111*
+- Gas analyzer. *exp111*
-- Pipenet, pipes, and pumps. *Contributed by collinlunn*
+- Pipenet, pipes, and pumps. *collinlunn*
-- Breathing, oxygen tank, and mask. *Contributed by Credath*
+- Breathing, oxygen tank, and mask. *Credath*
+- Fire extinguishers and cabinets. *SoulSloth and Zumorica*

 ### Antimatter engine
 *Contributed by ancientpower*